You would like to enhance your dog’s food with diversity and nutrients.

 High blood pressure and heart problems

-Chickpeas, which are high in potassium and low in sodium, can aid in the dilation of blood arteries in dogs.
+Chickpeas, which are high in potassium and low in sodium, can aid in dilating blood arteries in dogs.

 The combination of high potassium and low sodium promotes heart health and aids in blood pressure reduction.

-Chickpeas, which are strong in fiber, can help decrease cholesterol levels in your dog’s blood if he or she has high blood pressure.
+Chickpeas, which are substantial in fiber, can help decrease cholesterol levels in your dog’s blood if he or she has high blood pressure.

 Chickpeas will not find a cure for cancer in dogs, they are rich in many nutrients which can help prevent it.
 But how is it?